Meet the Staff

 Or this gem:

-Becoming so upset that you feel I must be stopped, and my licensure must be removed, leading you to report me to the licensure committee.
-Because apparently my humor presents a clear and present danger to the safety and welfare of the public, and a clear threat to the integrity of this field.
+Becoming so upset that you feel I must be stopped, and my licensure must be removed, leading you to report me to licensure.
+Because apparently my humor presents a clear and present danger to the safety and welfare of the public, and my presentations are a clear threat to the integrity of the behavioral healthcare field.
 Yes, this actually occurred.
 No, it didn’t work. – January, 2021.

 There you have it, my full disclosure.
 If you feel attending a workshop would cause any range of these types of reactions, then let’s save both you and I the trouble, and the trauma, and don’t attend.
 The beauty is you don’t have to attend, and you can justify not attending by saying my workshops are too expensive.
 That will gracefully allow us to never have an uncomfortable experience together.